flupke/django-fsfield/doc/index.rst

     'foo'

 .. note::
-    The model instance must be saved to the database before accessing the field.
+    the model instance must be saved to the database before accessing the field or an :class:`~exceptions.AttributeError` will be raised.

 You can customize the way data is loaded and saved with the ``load`` and ``dump`` parameters::